cedhere/bootcamp-assignments/README.md

-# bootcamp-personal-website
+# bootcamp-assignments
-A repository for build my personal website from UMD App Dev Club's lessons
+A repository for completing my homework assignments for the UMD AppDev club Web Devlopment bootcamp

 Currently learning version control with git and brushing up on basic HTML/CSS